To find out more please check out the press release.

 In the "Organization" category, shortlisted candidates are Atullya Foundation Pvt.
 Ltd; Cyclone Preparedness Program; Pacific Disaster Center; Save the Children Philippines; Sustainable Environment and Ecological Development Society (SEEDS).

-We will announce the winners at the Sasakawa Awards for Disaster Risk Reduction 2022 ceremony.
+We will announce the winners at the Sasakawa Award for Disaster Risk Reduction 2022 ceremony.
 Please join us for the ceremony that will take place during the Global Platform for Disaster Risk Reduction on 25 May at 7:30 PM at Nusa Dua Hall.
 A reception will be organized at 7:00 PM prior to the Ceremony, outside of the Nusa Dua Hall.
 We are cordially inviting all GP20222 attendants to join it.
 More details are available here.